reena-r7/Finance_Management_System/README.md

 This project aims to reduce paperwork and bring relative ease to managing large data in terms of expenses and income.
 It allows users to track old and new expenses, keep a list of all types of expenses and income information, and receive feedback from users.
 The website is part of a future where everything is easily accessible on the web.

-For more information, refer to the [About page](#) that discusses users and project details.

 ## Author